dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-As an Intune admin, you can set the following restrictions for device enrollment:
+As an Intune admin, you can determine which devices can enroll into management with Intune and what operating system versions you support.
+Use the Intune portal to set the following restrictions for device enrollment:

 - Maximum number of enrolled devices
 - Device platforms that can enroll: